bcgov/CIT/cit3.0-web/README.md

 ## Community Information Tool

-Is an emedded PowerBI report in addition to a splash page and web interface.
+This is an embedded PowerBI report in addition to a splash page and web interface.
 The majority of the functionality is implemented in the PowerBI environment.

 ## Prerequisites: